Career Ladder

 - Learning and development programs

 This last option in particular is really valuable.
 L&D is part of many initiatives that promote the advancement of employees from within.
-Through careful L&D programming, HR can give their people the abilities they need to outperform, get noticed, and enjoy climbing the corporate ladder.
+Through careful application of L&D programs, HR can give their people the abilities they need to outperform, get noticed, and enjoy climbing the corporate ladder.

-But the trick is knowing which skills to develop.
-Each employee has their own set of strengths and weaknesses, and it’s beyond the ability of most organizations, especially large ones, to track and address personalized L&D requirements.
+When it comes to designing L&D programs, the trick is knowing exactly which skills to develop for specific people.
+Each employee has their own set of strengths and weaknesses, and it’s beyond the ability of most businesses, especially large ones, to track and address personalized L&D requirements.

-Not so with GrowthSpace.
-Through a platform that’s winning over HR/L&D departments in every industry, GrowthSpace matches skills and experts to employees in the precise areas where they need development.
-Combined with intelligent course design and intuitive assessment methods, GrowthSpace gives employees a spot-on boost up the career ladder.
+Not so with Growthspace.
+Through a platform that’s winning over HR/L&D departments in every industry, Growthspace matches domain experts to employees in the precise areas where they need development.
+Combined with intuitive assessment methods, Growthspace gives employees a spot-on boost up the career ladder.